 The Chinese government’s call for commercial health insurers to offer supplemental insurance to cover catastrophic illness, announced in late July 2015, is set to change the landscape in the medical device and pharmaceuticals market.

-The Chinese government implemented nationwide health insurance, covering both urban and rural areas, in 2011, but coverage remains minimal.
+The Chinese government implemented nationwide health insurance in China, covering both urban and rural areas, in 2011, but coverage remains minimal.
 Many residents continue to pay high out-of-pocket costs for healthcare, particularly for serious illness, and particularly when Western products are used in treatment.